SEO Tools and Tips for Business Websites

 Social Media Check

-Check if your page is connected to at least one of the most important social networks.
+Expert Pinguis Web Design suggests to check if your page is connected to at least one of the most important social networks.
 Social signals are getting increasing importance as ranking factors for search engines because it leverages the social intelligence (via our interactions) to determine more accurate relevancy for searches.
 That’s why connecting your website to a social network is a must nowadays to make sure your site is social enabled.

 Social Media Activity